Skip to content

 Collage of a Jack Russell on a couch with torn cushions and dog trainer Katharina Marioth (inset)

-Many people want to train their dogs without any form of punishment.
+Many people want to train their dogs without any punishment.
 Dog trainer Katharina Marioth reveals whether that's truly a good idea.
 Photo: Getty Images / Katharina Marioth (Kreis)

 Share article

-When people hear the word punishment, they often think of something negative, like yelling at or even hitting dogs.
+When people hear the word punishment, they often think of something negative, like yelling at or even hitting the dog.
 However, in learning theory, punishment also means taking away something pleasant from the dog, as dog trainer Katharina Marioth explains in an interview with PETBOOK.
-Specifically, this means that giving your dog a treat only after it shows the correct behavior is also working with what’s called “negative punishment.”
-And you can’t do without it in dog training.
-Or can you?
+Specifically, if you only give your dog a treat when he shows the correct behavior, you are also using a so-called “negative punishment.”
+And dog training can’t do without it.
+Or can it?

 Unfortunately, muzzle grabs or leash jerks are still used as punishment

-PETBOOK: Katharina, many people immediately think of physical violence when it comes to punishment.
+PETBOOK: Katharina, many people immediately associate punishment with physical violence.
 Is that even allowed?
-And can I punish my dog if it behaves “incorrectly”?
+And can I punish my dog if he behaves “incorrectly”?

-Katharina Marioth: “Punishment can occur in different ways—not just physically.
+Katharina Marioth: “Punishment can occur in different ways–not just physically.
 In learning theory, we talk about ‘positive’ and ‘negative’ punishment.
 This has nothing to do with good or bad, but with ‘adding something’ or ‘taking something away.’
-Positive punishment means: I add something unpleasant—such as a punitive stimulus.
-Unfortunately, this still includes common methods like muzzle grabs, leash jerks, or even banned tools like shock or prong collars.
+Positive punishment means: I add something unpleasant–for example, a punitive stimulus.
+Unfortunately, this still includes widespread methods like muzzle grabs, leash jerks, or even banned tools like electric or prong collars.

 Negative punishment, on the other hand, means: I take away something the dog wants.
-An example: My dog wants a cookie, I hold it up and wait until it behaves calmly—that’s a mild form of punishment.
-Or I deliberately ignore my dog to not reinforce unwanted behavior.”
+An example: My dog wants a cookie, I hold it up and wait until he behaves calmly–this is a mild form of punishment.
+Or I deliberately ignore my dog to avoid reinforcing unwanted behavior.”

 Also interesting: These three mistakes many dog owners make at the beginning